NBISweden/workshop-mlbiostatistics/olga-notes.md

 This outline will help you craft a comprehensive introduction to supervised learning that is informative and engaging for your audience.

-- Linear: remove what linear models are and are not?
-Missing plus, and indices; change term to least-squares models?
-- Linear: checking assumptions plots from lm() method, maybe focus more on that, explain Cook’s distance; add more examples, correlated measurements.
-- Splitting presentation: checking assumptions, logistics regressions into two entries under Schedule
-- Linear: bring the same challenge from Tuesday but add age now